Telosa

-Telosa is a proposed utopian planned American city conceived by American billionaire Marc Lore and announced in September 2021.
+Telosa is a proposed utopian planned American city conceived by American billionaire Marc Lore and announced in 2021.
 The project has a target population of 5 million people by 2050, with the first phase of construction expected to house 50,000.
 The location has not been chosen yet, with the project's planners intending the city to be built on cheap land in Appalachia or the American West desert.

 The name Telosa is derived from the Ancient Greek word telos, in this case meaning "purpose".

 Planning

 Telosa was conceived by former Walmart U.S. eCommerce president and billionaire Marc Lore.
 In a statement announcing his resignation from Walmart, Lore expressed his desire to construct a "city of the future" based on a "reformed version of capitalism".
 Lore refers to his design philosophy for the city as "equitism", described as "a new model for society, where wealth is created in a fair way...
 It's not burdening the wealthy; it's not increasing taxes.
 It is simply giving back to the citizens and the people the wealth that they helped create".

 Lore hired the architectural firm Bjarke Ingels Group, owned by Danish architect Bjarke Ingels, to handle the proposed city's master planning.